josephhardinee/PyDSD/README.md

     This library currently requires the normal scientific python stack(numpy+scipy+matplotlib) It also requires the [PyTMatrix Package](https://github.com/jleinonen/pytmatrix).

-This library should see significant updates over the coming weeks.
+This library should see significant updates over the coming weeks.
 We welcome contributions from all users.
 Please see the examples in Notebooks for a more indepth guide on how to use PyDisdrometer.